openSUSE/artwork/README.md

 openSUSE Artwork Repository
 ###########################
-This is the repository of the (artwork team)[https://en.opensuse.org/openSUSE:Art_team].
+This is the repository of the [artwork team](https://en.opensuse.org/openSUSE:Art_team).
 While a version control system such as git may seem daunting, it is by far the best option for collaborative authoring.
 GitHub is also relatively easy to use.

 License
 -------
-All content in is licensed under (CC-BY-SA 3.0)[http://creativecommons.org/licenses/by-sa/3.0/] unless otherwise stated.
+All content in is licensed under [CC-BY-SA 3.0](http://creativecommons.org/licenses/by-sa/3.0/) unless otherwise stated.

 Contribute